Network topology and connectivity for Azure Virtual Desktop

 Here are some general design considerations and recommendations for Azure Virtual Desktop network topology and connectivity:

-Virtual WAN supports transit connectivity between VPN and ExpressRoute, but doesn't support hub-spoke topology.
+Virtual WAN supports transit connectivity between VPN and ExpressRoute, but doesn't support hub-and-spoke topology.

-Identity services connectivity requirements of Azure Virtual Desktop session hosts depends on the identity model that is chosen.
+The identity services connectivity requirements of Azure Virtual Desktop session hosts depend on the identity model.